US Senate LDA Lobbying Engine

 What You See

-Six integrated views give you complete visibility into corporate lobbying behavior — from the big-picture influence score to individual filing documents.
+Complete visibility into corporate lobbying behavior — from the big-picture influence score down to individual filing documents.

 A proprietary 0–100 score measuring a company's overall lobbying influence intensity.
 Color-coded labels from "Minimal" to "Dominant" give you an instant read on political engagement levels.